-The member limit for DPP is \$420,000 for the 20212022 program year.
-There is no member limit for DPP Advantage funds.
-Parent holding companies owning two or more Bank Members are limited to a maximum of \$840,000 in DPP funds.
-There is no holding company limit for DPP Advantage funds.
-Program utilization will be monitored throughout the year, and if Bank management determines that the funds allocated to the Set-Aside Program are not likely to be reserved prior to program year-end, the Senior ManagerCIO, based on an evaluation of needed down payment assistance within the Seventh District, is authorized to increase the member limit to up to \$800,000, effective on or after August 1, 20212022.
-The Senior ManagerCIO will inform the Affordable Housing Committee of the Board of Directors, and the Bank will notify participating members, of any such change to the member limit for 20212022.
+The member limit for DPP is \$420700,000 for the 20222023 program year.
+There is noThe member limit for DPP Advantage funds is \$700,000.
+Parent holding companies owning two or more Bank Members are limited to a maximum of \$8401,400,000 in DPP funds.
+There is noThe holding company limit for DPP Advantage funds is \$1,400,000.
+Program utilization will be monitored throughout the year, and if Bank management determines that the funds allocated to the Set-Aside Program are not likely to be reserved prior to program year-end, the CIO, based on an evaluation of needed down payment assistance within the Seventh District, is authorized to increase the member limit to an amount up to \$800,000,double the existing member limit effective on or after August 1, 20222023.
+The CIO will inform the Affordable Housing Committee of the Board of Directors, and the Bank will notify participating members, of any such change to the member limit for 20222023.